Michael-Nyawade/housing_in_kenya/README.md

 ## **Exploratory Data Analysis**

-In the Exploratory Data Analysis section, we embark on a comprehensive exploration of the housing dataset.
-Here, we delve into descriptive statistics, uncovering key insights into the distribution and relationships among variables such as house prices, size, and location.
-Through visually informative plots and statistical analyses, we aim to gain a deeper understanding of the underlying patterns and trends within the data.
+In the Exploratory Data Analysis section, I embark on a comprehensive exploration of the housing dataset.
+Here, I delve into descriptive statistics, uncovering key insights into the distribution and relationships among variables such as house prices, size, and location.
+Through visually informative plots and statistical analyses, I aim to gain a deeper understanding of the underlying patterns and trends within the data.

 **Key Questions Addressed:**